Skip to content

 m-gpux account list

-Displays a Rich table of all configured profiles.
-The active profile is highlighted.
+Displays a table of all configured profiles.
+The active profile is marked.

 Example output: